-Informed strategies for realizing identified challenges (based on sound science) that will enable a more rapid metrology response, reduce the impact on everyday life and enhance clinical intervention outcomes for a future pandemic:
+Informed strategies for realizing identified challenges (based on sound science) that will enable a more rapid metrology response, reduce the impact on everyday life and enhance clinical outcomes of any future pandemic:

 - Political

-- Collaborative; and
+- Collaborative

 - Technical.

 List of contributors and Information sources.